skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 ---
 layout: post.hbs
 title: Software Engineering Lessons
-keywords: softare engineering,code reviews
+keywords: software engineering, code reviews
-date: 2018-10-1
+date: 2018-10-15
-desc: In the field notes with lessons learned from a software engineer.
+desc: In the field notes and lessons learned from as a software engineer.
 image: https://images.unsplash.com/photo-1454166155302-ef4863c27e70?ixlib=rb-0.3.5&ixid=eyJhcHBfaWQiOjEyMDd9&s=680298e4f13a54b9a2b3063590f4d902&auto=format&fit=crop&w=1500&q=80
-imageAlt: Fields notes from a software engineer
+imageAlt: Fields notes as a software engineer
 priority: 0.9
 ---

 My year's goal was to put the lessons I've learned into a format that is easily referenced and consumed.
+This is still a work in progress.

+## Do Code That Matters

+I truly believe in this. **Before you start writing any code, make sure it matters to you, an organization, and/or the community.** Period.
+Avoid creating useless apps.
+It can be hard to determine that sometimes.

+---

 ## Do Code Reviews

-Code reviews are important to keep you from making mistakes.
-It's also an excellent time to learn from your peers.
+Code reviews are critical.
+Do it.
+Learn from your peers at the same.
+Ask them questions about your code.
+Show interesting sections.
+It really comes down to this: "the average effectiveness of design and code inspections are 55 and 60 percent" - [Code Complete](https://amzn.to/2Cid8LU).
+Checkout this [blog post](https://blog.codinghorror.com/code-reviews-just-do-it/) from Jeff Atewood, a Stackoverflow founder.

+Showing your code should be as fun.
+It's a judgement free zone.

 ---

 ## Process can be your enemy

-Creating process is one of the first notation's that a software engineer wants to do to solve a problem.
+Creating process is one of the first "go to" that a software engineer wants to do to solve a problem. **Okay, but lets ask a few more non-technical questions**

 - Is a new process really needed?
+Can you do it manually for awhile?
+It may not need to be automated.
 - Are you solving the symptom of a bigger problem?
+Address the bigger problem first.
 - How much resources will it save?
+If it takes 1 day to run a 5 minute task then runs rarely, it's likely not needed.
+It's about efficient and time resource management.

-Give yourself research and discovery time before putting in that process.
-Look for all the edges cases.  **Creating cogs in the machine should be carefully considered** as it may add a unwanted dependencies.
+Give yourself research and discovery time before creating process.
+Look for all the edges cases.  **Creating cogs in the machine should be carefully considered**.

 ---

-## Do Code That Matters

-I truly believe in this.
-Before you start writing any code, make sure it matters to you, an organization, and/or the community.

----

 ## Customer Provided Solution

 A solution is provided to you typically by the customer, stakeholders, or both.
-These could be a red-heering solution.
+This could be an entire solution.
 Remember, you are the expert in your domain.
 There is a reason why they are giving you the solution.
 It's for validation.
 Do the research to determine if it's the correct solution.
+Ask for all the notes on why decisions were made.
+Be diligent on understanding every detail of given solution.

 ---